Table of Contents

 There are two levels of reporting options, confidential reporting options and non-confidential reporting options (including Responsible Employees).

-If one desires that details of the incident be kept confidential, they should speak with on-campus counseling services, campus health services, or the campus pastor.
+If one desires that details of the incident be kept confidential, they should speak with on-campus counseling services, university nurse, or the campus pastor.
 Campus counselors are available to help free of charge and can be seen on an emergency basis.
-These individuals will keep reports made to them confidential.
+These individuals will keep reports made to them confidential.3

 You may make an anonymous report through Report It!, the University’s electronic reporting program.
 To make an anonymous report, go to the MU webpage; click on the Report It! button and complete the electronic form.
 Include all relevant details of the alleged Sexual Misconduct in the form.
 Do not enter your name in the form if you wish to remain anonymous.
 All incidents will be investigated.